Video analytics have helped capture moving images of a legendary creature said to be the Swedish equivalent of the ‘Loch Ness Monster’

 The equipment was installed with the help of UTS a Swedish system integrator.

-Swedish TV broadcast of the sightings.
+See a Swedish TV broadcast of the sightings.
 (Be prepared to sit through a brief advertisement, though!)